-Anne Holton is a visiting professor at the Schar School of Policy and Government and at the College of Education and Human Development, and a visiting Fellow at the Center for Education Policy and Evaluation.
+Anne Holton is back as a faculty member after serving as Interim President of George Mason University from 2019-20.
+Holton is a professor at the Schar School of Policy and Government and at the College of Education and Human Development, and a visiting Fellow at EdPolicyForward.
 She is a life-long advocate for children and families in Virginia.

 Areas of Research